 Fluoride, a mineral commonly found in bottled water, drinking water supplies in cities, dental products, as well as in foods like seafood and tea, is now a suspected carcinogen.
 It has been known to prevent tooth decay and protects your pearly whites from damage from sugars as well as plaque bacteria.
 Due to these benefits, city administrations the world over began adding fluoride to their water supply several decades ago to help its citizens.
 Toothpaste manufacturers touted the benefits of “fluoride-fortified” toothpastes, mouthwashes, and other dental care products.
 Now, however, one area of research is uncovering the nexus between the seemingly harmless anion of fluorine and the big C.

 Concerns Over The Fluoride–Bone Cancer Link

 The movement to stop fluoridation of water supply in the United States gained momentum when statements from the Office of Environmental Health Hazard Assessment (California Environmental Protection Agency) came into the spotlight.
 According to one of their reports in 2011, adequate evidence from multiple quarters showed how the mineral is absorbed into the bones.
 Once here it “can stimulate cell division” of bone forming cells called osteoblasts.
-The same report said that fluoride induces cellular and genetic changes that result in malignant transformation as well as cellular immune response.
-This increases the osteosarcoma risk for an individual exposed to fluoride.1

 A study at the Harvard School of Public Health noted a connection between higher osteosarcoma risk among boys and comparatively higher levels of fluoride in drinking water.
 The researchers did not, however, find a similar increased risk among girls exposed to higher fluoride in their drinking water.2 The study was, however, later refuted by some for its limitations.3